Miles Joseph

 Miles Joseph (born May 2, 1974) is an American soccer coach and former player who earned three caps with the United States national soccer team.
-He spent six seasons in Major League Soccer and the part of one season in Major Indoor Soccer League.
+He spent six seasons as a player in Major League Soccer and part of one season in Major Indoor Soccer League.
 He was also a member of the U.S. soccer team at the 1996 Summer Olympics.
-He currently serves as an assistant coach for the Portland Timbers.
+He currently serves as the associate head coach for Charlotte FC.

 Youth and college

-While born in Massachusetts, Miles grew up in Clifton Park, New York and graduated from Shenendehowa High School in 1992.
+While born in Massachusetts, Miles grew up in Clifton Park, New York, and graduated from Shenendehowa High School in 1992.
 During his high school career, he won three NY state championships and a national championship.
 He entered Clemson University in the fall of 1992.
+Miles stands on the Clemson University all-time record board as 3rd most career assists at 41.